programming-notes/active-record-drill-model-a-student-challenge/README.md

 *Figure 1*.
 Depiction of a students table.

 We'll be working with student data in this challenge.
 We'll start by setting up a database with a `students` table (see Figure 1) and a `Student` model.
 Once the table is set up, we'll seed it with some data.
-Then, we'll modify the table while preserving its data.
 And finally, we'll add some functionality to the `Student` model.

 ### Virtual Attributes
 ```ruby